Ximoromero6/dashboard-challange/readme.md

-# Frontend Mentor - Tip calculator app solution
+# Frontend Mentor - Social Dashboard Theme

 This is a solution to the [Social Media Dashboard](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).